 A thorough analysis of the NDL website was done to achieve the objectives mentioned above.
 Web content analysis of the NDL home page gives us a proper knowledge and insight to the website.
-Various article and books relevant to this study are taken under consideration and also for A Study on Activities and Services of the National Digital Library of India: Perspectives on Digital Libraries literature review.
+Various article and books relevant to this study are taken under consideration and also for literature review.
 The information was gathered from the ndl website up until January 24, 2024 and was examined using conventional percentages and displayed as tables and figures.